iceberg12/Udacity_selfDrivingCarP1/writeup_template.md

 ##2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the color distinction between the lane and the road is not clear.
+This happens due to weather condition,

-Another shortcoming could be ...
+Another shortcoming could be the distorted image due to camera position, which can happen at any time.
+It would make the region of interest not interesting anymore.

 ##3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be using machine learning to learn the edge distinction on different road condition.

 Another potential improvement could be to ...